ratgdo/homekit-ratgdo/README.md

 Changing this setting will cause a reboot only if changing from no motion sensor to any selection that triggers motion, or vis versa.

-### Receive Logs

-This option is not available on mobile devices.
-On a desktop browser all server firmware logs can be displayed in the javascript console log.
-On some browsers you may need to enable developer mode before you can open the javascript console.

 ### Syslog

 This setting allows you to send the ratgdo logs to a syslog server.
 Enter the IP address of your syslog server.
 Uses UDP port 514 and logs to the LOCAL0 Facility.